Mathavakannan Kalimuthu: Capture and sentencing

-After committing the murder, Mathavakannan was not arrested until 4 July 1996, when he was just serving into the first days of his two-year mandatory National Service.
-As for Asogan and Selvar, Asogan was arrested in a hotel within Singapore while Selvar gave himself up to the police.
-Within the next four months, together with both Asogan and Selvar, Mathavakannan was brought to trial before High Court judge Kan Ting Chiu in the High Court of Singapore and was tried for murder together with his two friends.
-As murder was a capital offence in Singapore, if they were found guilty, the trio would be given the mandatory death penalty.
+After the murder, Mathavakannan was not arrested until 4 July 1996, when he was just beginning his two-year mandatory National Service.
+As for Asogan and Selvar, Asogan was arrested in a hotel in Singapore while Selvar gave himself up to the police.
+Within the next four months, all three were brought to trial before High Court judge Kan Ting Chiu in the High Court of Singapore for murder.
+As murder was a capital offence in Singapore, a guilty verdict would result in a mandatory death penalty.

 On 27 November 1996, six months after the murder of Saravanan, the three men were found guilty of murder and sentenced to death.
-As Mathavakannan was 16 days past his 18th birthday when he killed Saravanan, his conviction for Saravanan's murder meant that he was automatically liable to mandatory execution by hanging under Singapore law.
-Had Mathavakannan committed the crime more than two weeks (or at least 17 days) earlier, he would have been spared the death sentence and instead be serving indefinite imprisonment at the President's Pleasure.
+As Mathavakannan was 16 days past his 18th birthday when he killed Saravanan, his conviction for Saravanan's murder meant that he was automatically sentenced to mandatory execution by hanging under Singapore law.
+Had Mathavakannan committed the crime more than two weeks (or at least 17 days) earlier, he would have been spared the death sentence and instead would have served indefinite imprisonment at the President's Pleasure.

 It was reported that when Justice Kan delivered his verdict, among the 40 people present to hear the sentence, a female relative of one of the three men reacted badly to the death sentence, and her family had to restrain her as she made an emotional scene in court.